Switch-modder/Victorware-2.0/README.md

 # Victorware 2.0

 Welcome to my `Victorware 2.0`.
-This is the home of the Anki Vector robot's source code.
-Original README: [README-orig.md](/README-orig.md)
+This is the home of the Anki Vector robot's modified cozmoware like source code.
+Original Anki README: [README-orig.md](/README-orig.md)

 ## Branch Info

-This branch is based off of the 'snowboy' branch and is able to have its wake word changed to something else.
+This branch is based off of the 'snowboy' branch and is able to have its wake word changed to something else such as 'hey jarvis'.

 The main purpose of this branch is to attempt to make a modern version of the old cozmoware but with a newer underlying os.
+This means that we will hopefully have working voice commands in this firmware.

-Currently the wake-word is still "hey vector" but this will be changed to "hey cozmo".
+Currently the wake-word is still "hey vector" but this will be changed to "hey cozmo" at a later date.

 ## Building (Linux)